0117 330 8910

 Migrant workers are often highly skilled, generally work hard and have a good attitude.
 Many employers actively seek to employ migrant workers for the talents, strengths and diversity they bring to business.

-Your statutory 'defence' as an employer is the evidence that you put together to demonstrate that you took reasonable steps to ensure that your workforce are employed legally.
+Your statutory ‘defence’ as an employer is the evidence that you put together to demonstrate that you took reasonable steps to ensure that your workforce are employed legally.
 This means you must show you have taken reasonable steps to ensure your workforce is employed legally.
 You must check and copy specified original documents and retaining copies should Immigration Services request them.
-Ideally use the online compliance tool on the employing migrant workers website and you will have your defense.
+Ideally use the online compliance tool on the employing migrant workers website and you will have your defence.

 Read the articles in the Duport section to gain a clear insight of what is involved.
 Use the compliance tool on the employing migrant workers website to check you have obtained the correct documents and keep a copy of it.
 This will provide you with a defence in the case.